-We head towards Los Angeles, stop at Calico Ghost Town, and eat lunch in Barstow.
-After lunch, we drive to the beautiful vacation resort Big Bear Lake, where we spend our last magical evening on the road.
+You head towards Los Angeles, stop at Calico Ghost Town, and eat lunch in Barstow.
+After lunch, you drive to the beautiful vacation resort Big Bear Lake, where you spend our last magical evening on the road.

 Day 14: Big Bear Lake - Los Angeles, Ca

 (Driving day 12: 253 km/157 miles)